crossplane/crossplane/design/one-pager-package-image-config.md

       credentials to pull images from the registry.
 This secret must be of type [`kubernetes.io/dockerconfigjson`].
   - `tls`: TLS settings for the registry.
-    - `enabled`: Whether to enable TLS for the registry.
-Default is `true`.
+    - `mode`: The TLS mode to use for connecting to the registry.
+The default value is `Strict`.
+Other possible values are `Insecure` and `Disabled`.
-    - `insecure`: Whether to skip verifying the server's certificate.
-Default is `false`.
     - `caBundleConfigMapRef`: Reference to the ConfigMap containing the CA certificate bundle to use for verifying the server's certificate.
 - `verification`: Configuration for verifying image signatures.
   - `provider`: The provider to use for verifying image signatures.
-In the beginning, only `cosign` will be supported.
+In the beginning, only `Cosign` will be supported.
   - `cosign`: Configuration for verifying images using cosign.
     - `authorities`: List of authorities to use for verifying images.
       - `name`: The name of the authority.